jianlihua123/MMFN/README.md

 # MMFN
-This code is for ''Multi-Scale and Multi-Stream Fusion Network for Pansharpening'' published in RS2023
+This code is for ''Multi-Scale and Multi-Stream Fusion Network for Pansharpening'' published in RS2023.
+The SourceData foler only contains partial sample data of QuickBird.
+Please prepare you own data (NPY format) to train the model when you use this code.\

 # Citation

 If you use this code, please cite the following article.\